The 12 best New Year’s destinations to celebrate around the world

-From Times Square to Copacabana Beach, check out our list of the best New Year's destinations help kick off 2016 with a bang.
+From Times Square to Copacabana Beach, here's where you need to be to kick off 2017 with a bang.

 1. New York City

-What better place is there to ring in the new year than in the city that doesn’t sleep?
-Surrounded by the bright lights of Broadway, the biggest names in music and entertainment and a cool one million people, Times Square in New York City is the place to be on New Year’s Eve.
+What better place to ring in the new year than in the city that doesn’t sleep?
+Surrounded by the bright lights of Broadway, the biggest names in music and entertainment and over one million people, Times Square in New York City is the place to be on New Year’s Eve.

-The line-up for the 2015/2016 event hasn’t been announced yet, but last year’s celebration saw the likes of Taylor Swift, O.A.R. and Magic! wind up the crowd before the ball dropped at midnight.
+The line-up for the 2016/2017 event hasn’t been announced yet, but last year’s celebration saw the likes of Jessie J, Demi Lovato and Carrie Underwood wind up the crowd before the ball dropped at midnight.

 That famous “ball” is made from 2,699 Waterford crystals and weighs in at about 5,400kg.